Selling Your Home in California: Legal Aspects You Need to Know

 - Impact Analysis: Think about how asbestos affects the attention and value of buyers.

-Knowing this helps you set prices that are fair.
+Knowing this helps you set fair prices.

 Potential Liabilities for Sellers